 Children start school at the age of five and finish when they are 17.
 High school in Montreal only goes up to grade 11, instead of up to grade 12 as is the case in the general education system of Canada.
-For this reason, pupils who wish to continue on to university must first complete another two years at a post-secondary college.
+For this reason, students who wish to continue on to university must first complete another two years at a post-secondary college.

 Public schools in Montreal

-Unless expat children are very young, or have a good grasp of the French language, public school is not the best option for them.
+Unless expat children are very young or have a good grasp of the French language, public school is not the best option for them.

 Language in schools in Montreal

 All children in Quebec are encouraged to attend French-language public schools.
 However, there are also English-language public schools for children who have already received some of their education in English.
 This service is, however, only available to children whose parents are Canadian citizens.

 In French language schools, English is taught as a second language and English immersion programmes are also available.
 There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
 Many of the private schools in Montreal are also bilingual.

 A large proportion of children in Montreal attend private schools.
 This is because the government subsidises certain private schools that meet its requirements.
 Most private schools are high schools and many are affiliated with a certain religion.

 Children who want to attend a private high school will have to pass an entrance exam and will have to have performed well throughout primary school.